-Scranton, a Republican, was the representative for Pennsylvania's 11th congressional district from 1895 to 1897.
+Scranton was the representative for Pennsylvania’s 11th congressional district and was a Republican.
+He served from 1895 to 1897.

 From Dec 1881 to Mar 1897, Scranton missed 787 of 1,777 roll call votes, which is 44.3%.
 This is on par with the median of 36.8% among the lifetime records of representatives serving in Mar 1897.
 The chart below reports missed votes over time.